-We were engaged to perform a reasonable assurance engagement in accordance with Section 317 (3a) HGB to obtain reasonable assurance about whether the reproduction of the consolidated financial statements and the group management report (hereinafter also referred to as "ESEF documents") prepared for publication purposes complies in all material respects with the requirements of Section 328 (1) HGB for the electronic reporting format ("ESEF format").
+We have performed assurance work in accordance with § 317 Abs.
+3a HGB to obtain reasonable assurance about whether the reproduction of the consolidated financial statements and the group management report (hereinafter also referred to as "ESEF documents") contained in the file "3912003HZPSTWYICYA50-2023-12-31-en.zip" and prepared for publication purposes complies in all material respects with the requirements of § 328 Abs.
+1 HGB for the electronic reporting format ("ESEF format").
+Under German legal requirements, this audit only extends to converting the information contained in the consolidated financial statements and the group management report into the ESEF format.
+It therefore does not extend to the information in these reproductions or any other information in the above-mentioned file.